maociao/looker-portal/README.md

 - **Dashboard Assignment**: Assign specific Looker dashboards to business partners
 - **Dashboard Viewing**: Users can view dashboards assigned to their business partner
 - **Export Options**: Export dashboards as Excel or PDF
-- **Mock Mode**: Run the application with mock data without Looker integration for testing

 ## 🏛️ Architecture